john-hawkins/texturizer/README.md

 * -pos.
 Part of speech proportions in the text.
 * -literacy.
 Checks for common literacy markers.
 * -traits.
 Checks for common stylistic elements or traits that suggest personality type.
+* -rhetoric.
+Checks for rhetorical devices used for persuasion
 * -profanity.
 Profanity check flags.
 * -sentiment.
 Sentiment word counts and score.
 * -emoticons.
 Emoticon check flags.